davidmoreno/onion/README.rst

 		$ mkdir arm
 		$ cd arm
-		$ cmake .. -DARM=yes
+		$ cmake .. -DCMAKE_TOOLCHAIN_FILE=../toolchain/arm.txt
 		$ make

+It needs the current system opack and otemplate to compile some examples, so if you want to use the examples on your instalation, compile and install libonion for the current system first.

-Tested on ubuntu 10.10, with gcc-4.5-arm-linux-gnueabi installed.
+Tested on ubuntu 10.10, with gcc-4.5-arm-linux-gnueabi and g++-4.5-arm-linux-gnueabi installed.

 Templating support